Danforth corner-lot detached with separate-entrance suite potential at $880,000

 - Detached 2-storey on a corner lot

-- Separate entrance suitable for a secondary or nanny suite
+- Separate entrance suitable for a nanny suite or secondary unit

-- Recent updates: new kitchen and new bathroom
+- New kitchen and new bathroom per listing

 - Hardwood floors and high ceilings